Wilber30/wordpress_task/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 * 100% Responsive and Mobile Friendly
 * SEO friendly and optimized for speed
 * Pagination support
-* Display grid of posts on WordPress page, widget, theme template easily by shortcode
+* Display grid of posts on WordPress page, widget, theme template easily
 * Display recent posts
 * Display posts from a specific category, tag, author, ID
 * Display posts that contain a specific keyword